-The following table sets forth information regarding the beneficial ownership of our common stock as of July 13, 2017, by:
+The following table sets forth information regarding the beneficial ownership of our common stock as of November 13, 2017, by:

-- each of our directors and named executive officers; - all of our directors, executive officers and certain other officers as a group; - each person, or group of affiliated persons, who is known by us to beneficially own more than 5% of our Class A common stock or our Class C common stock, which is convertible into shares of our Class A common stock; and - each selling stockholder.
+- each of our directors and named executive officers; - all of our directors, executive officers and certain other officers as a group; - each person, or group of affiliated persons, who is known by us to beneficially own more than 5% of our Class A common stock; and - each selling stockholder.

-Beneficial ownership is determined according to the rules of the SEC and generally means that a person has beneficial ownership of a security if he, she or it possesses sole or shared voting or investment power of that security, including options that are currently exercisable or exercisable within 60 days of July 13, 2017.
+Beneficial ownership is determined according to the rules of the SEC and generally means that a person has beneficial ownership of a security if he, she or it possesses sole or shared voting or investment power of that security, including options that are currently exercisable or exercisable within 60 days of November 13, 2017.
 Shares issuable pursuant to options are deemed outstanding for computing the percentage of the person holding such options, but are not outstanding for computing the percentage of any other person.
-Except as indicated by the footnotes below, we believe, based on the information furnished to us, that the persons named in the table below have sole voting and investment power with respect to all shares of Class A common stock and Class C common stock shown that they beneficially own, subject to community property laws where applicable.
+Except as indicated by the footnotes below, we believe, based on the information furnished to us, that the persons named in the table below have sole voting and investment power with respect to all shares of Class A common stock shown that they beneficially own, subject to community property laws where applicable.
 The information does not necessarily indicate beneficial ownership for any other purpose.

-Our calculation of the percentage of beneficial ownership is based on shares of Class A common stock and shares of Class C common stock outstanding as of July 13, 2017.
+Our calculation of the percentage of beneficial ownership is based on 95,078,593 shares of Class A common stock outstanding as of November 13, 2017.